chombo-discharge/chombo-discharge/Docs/Sphinx/source/Applications/DischargeInceptionModel.rst

 The interpretation of this criterion is that each starting electron grows into :math:`\exp\left[K\left(\mathbf{x}\right)\right]` electron-ion pairs.
 The residual ions will drift towards cathode surfaces and generate secondary ionization with a user-supplied efficiency :math:`\gamma=\gamma\left(E,\mathbf{x}\right)`.

-The streamer inception model can be run in two modes:
+The discharge inception model can be run in two modes:

 * :ref:`Chap:StationaryMode`.
 * :ref:`Chap:TransientMode`.